-Weekly homework assignments give you the option to go a little deeper, develop new habits, and stay connected to others in between sessions.
+Weekly emails offer you the option to go a little deeper, develop new habits, and stay connected to others in between sessions.
 Use these during or after the cohort to propel your learning forward.

 By participating in this cohort, you will gain: